ApexRMS/stconnect/docs/getting_started.md

 The contents of your newly created Library are now displayed in the Library Explorer.
 Model inputs in SyncroSim are organized into Scenarios, where each Scenario consists of a suite of values, one for each of the Model's required inputs.

 > **Note:**
 > Because you chose the ***Simple Conn.
 Model*** Template when you created your Library, your Library already contains two pre-configured Scenarios with model inputs.
-These inputs were filled in and distributed as a sample with the package to help you get started quickly, and represent hypothetical management Scenarios: one a Baseline Scenario, and another Low Urbanization Scenario.
+These inputs were filled in and distributed as a sample with the package to help you get started quickly, and represent hypothetical management Scenarios: one a Baseline Scenario, and another 4X Less Urbanization Scenario.

 <img align="middle" style="padding: 3px" width="400" src="assets/images/screencap-3.PNG">
 <br>
 As shown in the image above, the Library you have just opened contains two Scenarios, each with a unique ID.
 The first of these scenarios (with ID=350, as shown above in square brackets) is named ***Baseline Scenario***; this scenario contains a suite of model inputs corresponding to a hypothetical baseline harvest plan.
-The second scenario (with ID=358 and named ***Low Urbanization Scenario***) contains model inputs corresponding to an alternative plan where urbanization targets are 4 times less than those of the Baseline Scenario.
+The second scenario (with ID=358 and named ***4X Less Urbanization Scenario***) contains model inputs corresponding to an alternative plan where urbanization targets are 4 times less than those of the Baseline Scenario.
 <br>
 To view the details of the first of these Scenarios:
 <br>